Panasonic FZ2000 vs TZ100

-The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and January 2016.
+The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2016.
 Both the FZ2000 and the TZ100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 The physical size and weight of the Panasonic FZ2000 and the Panasonic TZ100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ2000 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (49 percent) than the Panasonic FZ2000.
 Moreover, the TZ100 is substantially lighter (66 percent) than the FZ2000.
 In this context, it is worth noting that neither the FZ2000 nor the TZ100 are weather-sealed.

 Concerning battery life, the FZ2000 gets 350 shots out of its DMW-BLC12 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.